rglor/genome-scripts/transcriptomes/README.md

 ```
 mkdir logs
 ```
 Next use the function `cutadapt` to (1) trim Illumina adapter sequences, (2) discard reads <25 bp in length (otherwise *de novo* assembly in Trinity will fail because its kmer = 25) and (3) perform gentle trimming of low quality basecalls.
-Recent studies suggest that trimming to a relatively low PHRED score of 5 results in transcriptomes that are considerably more complete that those that result from more aggressive quality trimming, without a commensurate increase in errors ([MacManes 2014](http://journal.frontiersin.org/article/10.3389/fgene.2014.00013/full)).
+Recent studies suggest that trimming to a relatively low PHRED score of 5 results in transcriptomes that are considerably more complete than those that result from more aggressive quality trimming, without a commensurate increase in errors ([MacManes 2014](http://journal.frontiersin.org/article/10.3389/fgene.2014.00013/full)).
 ```
 #PBS -N cutadapt.sh
 #PBS -l nodes=1:ppn=1:avx,mem=16000m,walltime=5:00:00